wonjunee/simple-blog/README.md

 After you download all of them and install them, save this repository on your local drive.
 Go to the folder you save this repository, type *"dev_appserver.py ."*.
 Then, you can go to *localhost:8080/* on your webbrowser and enjoy the blog page.

+Another good commandline to know is "--clear_datastore=1" (for mac user).
+When you include this line and run the app engine, "dev_appserver.py --clear_datastore=1 ." it will clear all the data and restart the app.
+I found this useful when I update the data structure and rerun the app.

 ---
 Information
 ---------